Personal

 What are tatami mats made of?

 Tatami mats are made of the natural materials straw and grass.
-The core of the tatami mat is rice straw, onto which a rush mat is fixed with cotton bands sewn on the sides.
+The core of the tatami mat is rice straw, onto which a rush mat is fixed with textile ribbons sewn on the edges.

 In Japan, the flutter rush is used for this purpose (jap.
 Igusa).
 A tatami mat is usually 4.5 cm thick (standard pressing) or 5.5 cm (HQ/High Quality)."